StollLab/EasySpin/CONTRIBUTING.md

 # Contributing

-Please always look at this file *before* contributing to EasySpin.
+Please read this carefully *before* contributing to EasySpin.

+To contribute bug reports and feature suggestions, open an issue on EasySpin's [list of issue](https://github.com/StollLab/EasySpin/issues).
+To contribute code to EasySpin, create a fork and then a [pull request (PR)](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

-In this document you can find the [contributing](#Acceptable-contributions) and [coding](#coding-style)  guidelines, how to come up with good [commit messages and branch names](#Commit-messages-and-branch-names) as well as all the steps necessary to set up your own [development environment](#Forking-EasySpin), [staying up-to-date](#Keeping-your-EasySpin-fork-up-to-date) and [creating pull requests](#Creating-a-pull-request).
+This document provides guidelines for [contributing](#Acceptable-contributions), [coding style](#coding-style), and [commit messages and branch names](#Commit-messages-and-branch-names).
+It also describes how to [fork EasySpin](#Forking-EasySpin), [stay up-to-date](#Keeping-your-EasySpin-fork-up-to-date) and [create pull requests](#Creating-a-pull-request).

+The overall goal of EasySpin is to provide a user-friendly framework of analyzing and simulating spectra in EPR spectroscopy.
+Support is limited to most standard EPR experiments.
+Also, the analysis of data form pulse dipolar EPR spectroscopy (DEER, etc) is expressely excluded, since that's its own big field with dedicated software.

 ## Acceptable contributions

 The following contributions are accepted:

+- documentation fixes
-- fix bugs for existing functions
+- bug fixes for existing functions
-- enhance the API or implementation of an existing function
+- interface or implementation improvements of an existing function
-- adds a function that is only slightly modified from a StackOverflow answer
-- is tested

-In the case of adding a new function or feature:
+- additional tests for exiting functions

+We do not accept:

+- new functions or features that have not been previously discussed in an issue
+- changes to the API of existing functions that have not been previously discussed in an issue
+- tiny code refactors and "beauty" edits

+Propose and discuss any new functionality first in an [issue](https://github.com/StollLab/EasySpin/issues).
+If it's decided there that the feature is worthwhile, the following guidelines should be followed:

-- NOT break any previously existing features and functions
+- Do not break any previously existing features and functions
-- all tests must pass
+- All tests must pass
-- new tests must be added
+- New tests must be added
+- Documentation must be added
-- documentation must be added
+- Examples must be added

 ## Coding style

+Currently, there are no formal coding style guidelines.
+Check out the existing code base to get an idea of how to write code.
+A few principles are worth mentioning:

+- The main criterion for code is readability.
+Don't sacrifice that for performance.
+Prefer simple over complicated data structures.
+Avoid crytpic code.
+- Write code such that it runs in MATLAB R2016b.
+Don't use more recent MATLAB features.
+- Use 2-space indents, instead of 4-space indents.
+This is because some EasySpin functions are deeply nested.
+- Use variable names that are explicit, but not too long.
+USe camelCase instead of snake_case.
+- Add a judicious amount of white space and empty line to make the code readable.
+- Include references (incl.
+DOI and equation number) when using equations from the scientific literature.
+- Write tests that are as simple as possible.
+Write as many tests as needed to cover all the execution paths through a function.

 ## Commit messages and branch names

+Use descriptive and specific commit messages and branch names.
+If a commit relates to an issue, include the issue number in the commit message.
+Do not combine two different lines of work into one commit.

 ## Forking EasySpin

-You're going to need a few things set up correctly in order to be able to contribute to EasySpin.
+You will need a few things set up correctly in order to be able to contribute to EasySpin.

-First of all, you are going to need a GitHub account (if you don't already have one).
+First of all, you need a GitHub account (if you don't already have one).
 Then, you will need to know the basics of working with `git`.
-If you are new to using version control software, it might be easier to use one of the graphical interfaces like [SourceTree](https://www.sourcetreeapp.com/) or [GitHub desktop](https://desktop.github.com/).
+If you are new to using version control software, use one of the GUI clients like [SourceTree](https://www.sourcetreeapp.com/) or [GitHub desktop](https://desktop.github.com/).
 This guide assumes you have a basic understanding of `git` and know how to make a commit and create local branches.

 1. Fork the EasySpin repo